alphagov/government-service-design-manual/service-manual/about/index.md

 * ensure that government produces services so good that people prefer to use them
 * offer guidance for teams across government responsible for designing, building and running those services

-Remember, this site is currently a prototype.
-We are continuing to work on the content that is hosted here, and will add more guidance and features after the release in April 2013.

 ## The Digital by Default Service Standard